-Sodium is a component of salt, and sodium or salt are present in most foods.
+Sodium occurs naturally in some foods and is also a component of salt.
+Sodium or salt are present in most foods.
 For example fresh meat and milk contain small amounts of sodium naturally but no salt.
-The total sodium on the label includes the sodium in ingredients as well as any salt that is added to enhance flavour or as part of the cooking process or as a food preservative.
-Labels display either total sodium content or the equivalent total salt content (multiplying sodium content by 2.5) or both values.
-From these total amounts it is not possible to know how much salt has been added during processing and how much sodium is from other ingredients.
+The total salt on the label includes the natural sodium in ingredients as well as any salt that is added to enhance flavour or as part of the cooking process or as a food preservative.
+Labels display only the total salt content (multiplying sodium content by 2.5).
+From the salt weight on the label it is not possible to know how much salt has been added during processing and how much natural sodium from fresh foods is present.